How Can Mindful Breathing Improve Your Core Health?

 There is so much talk about the benefits of mindfulness for your health.
 Right now you are breathing and not even thinking about it.
 Breathing comes automatically from lower, primitive centers in the brain stem.
 However, mindful breathing requires use of the cortical brain or higher brain center and is not automatic, but requires conscious thought and practice.
 Stress causes you to hold your breath and rely on automatic breathing, but it comes at a cost.
 You cannot control the stress of modern life, but you can control how you breathe and how much exercise you get.
 Shallow breathing is harmful to your health for many reasons:

 1. Shallow breathing contributes to illness and disease.
-Every cell in our body needs oxygen and where oxygen is lacking, disease thrives.
-This is a very big reason to have a daily practice of mindful breathing and to get some aerobic exercise.
+Every cell in our body needs oxygen and where oxygen is lacking, disease can thrive.
+This is a very big reason to have a daily practice of mindful breathing and to check in with your breath.
 Without oxygen, muscles do not perform optimally and neither does our brain.

 2. Shallow breathing contributes to chronic pain.
 Muscles need oxygen but they also need the nervous system to modulate tension.
 Being in sympathetic overdrive, or" flight or fight" deprives the muscles from oxygen and water, creating a natural response of clenching.
 A study by Haugstad et al showed that shallow breathing patterns contributed to stiff and tight hip flexors.
-This is because the diaphragm is attached to the ilopsoas muscle with fascia (remember "the hip bone's connected to the...".
+This is because the diaphragm is attached to the ilopsoas muscle with fascia; remember the jingle, "the hip bone's connected to the..."
 Shallow breathing can make the neck, hips, pelvis and low back pain tight.

 3. Shallow breathing contributes to pelvic floor muscle tension.
 The pelvic floor moves in direct relationship to the diaphragm.
 If the diaphragm is tight and not going through its full excursion, neither is the pelvic floor.
 Tension in the pelvic floor can create dysfunction with symptoms of pain, muscle spasms, trouble eliminating urine or stool, inability to have penetration, urinary urgency, frequency and leaking.
-Pelvic floor dysfunction is a reason many patients seek expert help at our clinic.
+Pelvic floor dysfunction is a reason many individuals seek expert help at our clinic.
 Breath control is the foundation of all core exercises.
-The pelvic floor muscles relax on the inhale and contract on the exhale (see above diagram).
+The pelvic floor muscles relax and drop down on the inhale and contract and lift up on the exhale (see above diagram).
 Pain and dysfunction can disrupt this pattern of breathing and needs to be retrained.

 So how do you change your breathing habits and improve your health?